atsid/www.atsid.com/about.md

 <article class="hero hero--about">
     <div class="hero__content hero__content--short">
         <h2 class="hero__title">Fueled by passion.
 Driven to solutions. </h2>
-        <p class="hero__summary">We believe in championing technology, process improvement, and the right personnel to help your business thrive.
+        <p class="hero__summary">We deliver a combination of modern technologies, process improvements, and the right personnel to help your business thrive.
 We’ve done this by building a team of <strong>passionate</strong>, <strong>curious</strong>, and <strong>talented</strong> people to work with you one on one to <br /> find the best possible solution to suit your needs.</p>
     </div>
 </article>